-Many Singaporeans avoid credit cards because they believe it has high interest rates which can cause debts.
-While it is true that credit card interest rates can have around 2% interest rate, this is only applied to outstanding balance.
-If you pay the whole amount within 27 days, then you will not be charged at all.
+Many Singaporeans are scared of credit cards because they believe it has high-interest rates, which can cause debt.
+Credit card interest rates can indeed have around a 2% interest rate.
+But, this only applies to any outstanding balance.
+If you pay the whole amount within 27 days, you will not be charged.

-Only one in every five Singaporean ends up with unpaid balances, the rest are actually able to pay in full.
+Only one in every five Singaporean ends up with unpaid balances.
+The rest can pay in full.

 Reality Check: Use credit cards to get the much-desired AA rating on your credit report

 Credit cards are unsecured loans you can get from banks.
-These loans are actually reflected in the credit history.
-If you are diligent enough when paying your balance in full on time, then you are actually nursing your credit score.
-Banks are actually more careful when lending to those with credit score Cx as this means there is not loan history to review and it will be hard to evaluate a person’s creditworthiness.
+These loans reflect in the credit history.
+If you are diligent enough to pay your balance in full on time, you are actually nursing your credit score.
+Banks are more careful when lending to those with credit scores of CX.
+It means there is no loan history to review.
+Plus, it will be hard to evaluate a person’s creditworthiness.

 Reality Check: Credit cards often come with rewards, rebates, vouchers and discounts

-Most people view credit cards with just spending that they overlook the potential of actually saving with it.
-Credit cards come with special offers such as freebies, rebates, vouchers and discounts.
-While credit card is no doubt a payment option, you can get more from it if you are mindful of what else it comes with.
-You can earn free air mile and even cash rebates.
-Just make sure you do not forfeit these by understand its conditions.
+Most people view credit cards as just spending.
+Often, they overlook the potential of actually saving with it.
+Credit cards come with special offers.
+Examples are freebies, rebates, vouchers and discounts.
+While a credit card is undoubtedly a payment option, you can get more from it.
+However, you need to be mindful of what else comes with it.
+In addition, you can earn free air miles and even cash rebates.
+Just make sure you do not forfeit these by understanding their conditions.